Strix-CZ/dont-wake-my-wife-webpage/readme.md

 ### Current assumptions

-- 1 user = 1 device = 1 time of alarm
+- 1 user = 1 device* = 1 time of alarm

-- 1 hard-coded user
+* A user can have multiple devices, but which will be used for Alarm handlers is non-deterministic.

 ### TODOs